 Greater flexibility in using federal assistance is essential since rigid adherence to narrow program rules prevents the responsiveness and adaptability needed to use resources in the most effective way possible.
 Particularly as funding dwindles, we believe greater flexibility in using federal assistance is essential.
 Rigid adherence to narrow program rules prevents the responsiveness and adaptability needed to use public housing resources in the most effective way possible.
 Models where PHAs can flexibly combine funding sources and use them in ways that are more effective locally, such as the ability to combine operating and capital funds and “rent bundle” in the RAD program, should be taken to scale and replicated across the public housing program.

 The nation’s investment of more than $100 billion in the public housing infrastructure, which houses more than two million of our poorest, most vulnerable people, is at risk due to a lack of funds for capital improvement and replacement needs, as well as the cost and effect of excessive federal regulation.
-Moving forward, innovative models such as RAD, which has already transformed portions of this vital infrastructure into viable affordable housing assets through local public-private partnerships that preserve or replace projects and stabilize operations through access to private financing and the transition to a Section 8 funding and regulatory platform, should be taken to scale and replicated across the public housing program.
+Moving forward, innovative models such as RAD should be taken to scale and replicated across the public housing program.
+RAD has already transformed portions of this vital infrastructure into viable affordable housing assets by stabilizing operations through access to private financing, transitioning to a Section 8 funding and regulatory platform, and through local public-private partnerships that preserve or replace housing developments.